vincoss/gnu.licensing/src/Gnu.Licensing.DevResources/Readme.txt

 ## Tasks
-review the database objects, fix warnings localize string must verify the code keys and keys in the resources
+review the database objects, fix warnings localize string must verify the code keys and keys in the resources register license send more info about device (easier to manage|unregister the license)
+	see the device info sample
+allow 5 license activation per on purchased license, possible allow configuration that on the product

 ## Enable SSL on localhost|help
 dotnet dev-certs https --help